MARBLE

 While marble is undeniably luxurious, it’s also surprisingly approachable—making it a favorite among designers looking to elevate spaces without overwhelming them.
 From the quiet charm of honed Carrara to the drama of richly veined Calacatta, marble provides a canvas of endless creative potential.

-Marble countertops not only enhance the visual impact of a space—they often become its soul.
+Marble surfaces not only enhance the visual impact of a space—they often become its soul.
 When chosen with care and maintained with intention, marble can last for generations.

-At Arista Stones, we curate a refined collection of marble slabs for discerning designers and homeowners alike.
-Visit our showrooms to explore a range of exceptional marbles that balance beauty with enduring design value.
+At Arista Stones, we curate a refined collection of marble stone slabs for discerning designers and homeowners alike.
+Visit our showrooms in Tempe, AZ, or Salt Lake City, UT, to explore a range of exceptional marbles that balance beauty with enduring design value.
+Browse our stunning collection of high-quality marble options and find expert advice to keep your surfaces looking pristine for years to come!

 marble veining styles